DMSE offers several undergraduate programs:

 - HASS Concentration in Archaeology and Materials

-The Course 3 SB, the Bachelor of Science in Materials Science and Engineering, is pursued by the majority of undergrads in the department.
+The Course 3 SB, the Bachelor of Science in Materials Science and Engineering, is pursued by the majority of undergraduate students in the department.
 In addition to the GIRs and departmental subject requirements, students are required to complete either a thesis or an internship.
-This degree is accredited by ABET.

 The Course 3A SB, the Bachelor of Science as recommended by the Department of Materials Science and Engineering, allows more flexibility in designing the academic program, and is therefore commonly pursued by students considering further academic study in law, medicine, or business.